krishna-bal/Library-Management-System/README.md

-# Library-Management-System
+# Smart Library-Management-System
-The Library Management System is a Java-based console application designed to manage the day-to-day activities of a library.
+The Smart Library Management System is a Java-based console application designed to manage the day-to-day activities of a library.
 ## Objectives
 • To automate basic library operations like adding, issuing, and returning books.